DataTables logo DataTables

 Server-side processing

 When using server-side processing, DataTables will make an XHR request to the server for each draw of the information on the page (i.e. when paging, sorting, filtering etc).
 DataTables will send a number of variables to the server to allow it to perform the required processing, and then return the data in the format required by DataTables.
-This is detailed below.

-Parameters send to the server
+Parameters sent to the server

 The following information is sent to the server for each draw request.
 Your server-side script must use this information to obtain the data required for the draw.